 Creating an app is often the first step towards creating and managing AEM Mobile On-Demand content, and is often performed at the AEM Administrator level.
-It represents a content shell, viewable on mobile devices, ready to display author created content such as articles, images, collections, etc.
+It represents a content shell, viewable on mobile devices, ready to display author-created content such as articles, images, and collections.

 The details of your app can be viewed in the Dashboard or AEM Mobile Control Center.

 The Dashboard is a series of useful tiles which give an overview of the app’s content, metadata, and AEM Mobile On-Demand connection status.